rydmike/flex_color_scheme/README.md

 [**here**](https://rydmike.com/flexcolorschemeV4Tut5/#/).
 Its source code is also available in the example sub folder in folder `/example5`.
-It is recommended to go through the tutorial below to get introduced to all features step by step, but feel free to dive right into example 5 if like to five into the deep end.
-It is a bit more advanced example than generally bundled with packages, but not that complicated.
+It is recommended to go through the tutorial below to get introduced to all features step by step.
+However, feel free to go straight for example 5, if your really like to dive into the deep end.
+It is a bit more advanced example than those generally bundled with packages, but not that complicated.

 ## Installing and Using